Zereo0317/DocIntelligence/README.md

 2. Fork the repository and create a new branch
 3. Submit a Pull Request with your changes
 4. Join our community discussions

+Need technical support or want to connect?
+Feel free to email Zereo at zereo@zereo-ai.com or connect on [LinkedIn](https://www.linkedin.com/in/zereo/).
+We're always happy to help!

 ## Future Roadmap